datagraft/interlinking-company-data-service/README.md

 ### Client Application

-Run the *ClientApp.py* script from a terminal
+Run the *ClientApp.py* script in an IDE that supports Python or from a terminal like in the example below

 ```
 python3 ClientApp.py